Here are the frequently asked questions from the Troop Cookie Training.

 The Product Sale Manager (PSM) is the volunteer in your community who will be your local "point person" for cookie materials and cookie distribution.

-Contact your Girl Scout Member Services Specialist.
-If you're not sure who yours is then simply email the Badgerland Cookie Team and we can put you in contact with your PSM.
+Contact your Girl Scout Member Services Specialist or email the Badgerland Cookie Team and we can put you in contact with your PSM.

-Can we pick up cookie materials at the Council office?
+Can we pick up cookie materials at the Council Service Center?

 Only if you don't have a PSM assigned to your community - then your paperwork will be at the Girl Scout Service Center near you.
 Otherwise, the paperwork for your troop was sent directly to your PSM.

-If you have no PSM, how do you get a user name for SNAP?
+If I don’t have a PSM, how do I get a user name for SNAP?

 Contact firstname.lastname@example.org and we can get you set up.